scale-it/algo-builder/infrastructure/README.md

         make setup-master-account

-The command below will combine all the steps above:
+The command below will combine all the steps above(create network, start network, setup master account and show network status):

     make setup-private-net